asesay13/asesay13-pep-spring-project/README.md

 - The response body should contain a JSON representation of the message identified by the messageId.
 It is expected for the response body to simply be empty if there is no such message.
 The response status should always be 200, which is the default.

-## 6: Our API should be able to delete a message identified by a message ID.
+## 6: API should be able to delete a message identified by a message ID.

 As a User, I should be able to submit a DELETE request on the endpoint DELETE localhost:8080/messages/{messageId}.

 - The deletion of an existing message should remove an existing message from the database.
 If the message existed, the response body should contain the number of rows updated (1).
 The response status should be 200, which is the default.
 - If the message did not exist, the response status should be 200, but the response body should be empty.
 This is because the DELETE verb is intended to be idempotent, ie, multiple calls to the DELETE endpoint should respond with the same type of response.

-## 7: Our API should be able to update a message text identified by a message ID.
+## 7: API should be able to update a message text identified by a message ID.

 As a user, I should be able to submit a PATCH request on the endpoint PATCH localhost:8080/messages/{messageId}.
 The request body should contain a new messageText values to replace the message identified by messageId.
 The request body can not be guaranteed to contain any other information.